Multi-objective optimization for targeted self-assembly among competing polymorphs: Discussion

-In conclusion, we have shown that multi-objective optimization can identify design parameters that maximize both the assembly rate and finite-time yield, and also provide physical insight into trade-offs inherent to a self-assembly process.
-Our machine-learning-guided optimization approach could be applied to more complex self-assembly processes to provide analogous insights and to guide the design of multicomponent colloidal and polymeric materials.
-It is also possible to adapt this approach to understand trade-offs in time-dependent self-assembly processes, which could potentially provide an efficient strategy for performing protocol design~\cite{frenkel_td,neuro_whitelam,trubiano_td}.
-Finally, we emphasize that this approach could be applied to design problems that translate directly to experiments, such as the optimization of colloidal self-assembly experiments in which the interaction parameters are known with high precision~\cite{pine_dnacc}.
-These avenues for future work promise to advance theoretical inverse-design techniques closer to solving practical challenges faced in state-of-the-art experiments on complex self-assembly.
+In conclusion, we have shown that inverse design via active learning can be used to identify design parameters that maximize both the self-assembly rate and the finite-time yield, and also to provide physical insights into trade-offs inherent to a self-assembly process.
+Our ML-guided optimization algorithm could easily be applied to more complex self-assembly processes with higher-dimensional design spaces, including multicomponent and polymeric systems.
+Our approach could also be adapted to understand trade-offs in time-dependent self-assembly processes, potentially leading to an efficient strategy for performing protocol design~\cite{frenkel_td,neuro_whitelam,trubiano_td}.
+Finally, we emphasize that our approach could be applied to design problems that translate directly to experiments, such as the optimization of colloidal self-assembly experiments in which the interaction parameters are known with high accuracy~\cite{pine_dnacc}.
+These avenues for future work promise to advance theoretical inverse-design techniques, bringing us closer to solving practical challenges faced in state-of-the-art experiments on complex self-assembly~\cite{jacobs2024assembly}.